-Reducing Dice Rolling
+Reducing Oice Rolling

-The "default" Unisystem relies on two rupes of dice rolls: Ourcome Rolls, which use a OIO and add modifiers, skills and Azzribuzes, and damage and armor rolls, which usually require rolling a die and multiplying it by a set value.
+The "default" Unisystem relies on two types of dice rolls: Outcome Rolls, which use a 010 and add modifiers, skills and Λ ccribuces, and damage and armor rolls, which usually require rolling a die and multiplying it by a set value.
 The second type of roll is used only in combat situations.
 Some gamers may prefer to reduce the randomness of combat, or simply reduce the number of dice rolled.
-The quickie way of eliminating damage and armor rolls is to use the average value of a die roll lactually, a little below average).
+Che quickie way of eliminating damage and armor rolls is to use the "average" value or a die roll lactually, a little below average).
 This value is listed in parentheses next to each damage roll in the Weapons Cables.
 Instead of rolling damage or armor dice, simply apply the set number each time a hit is scored.

-Oh, God -- I've Been Shorl When people are injured (and they realize iz -- some people may be unaware of even mortal wounds for some time), their first reaction is usually shock and rear.
+Oh, God -- I've Been Shor!

+When people are injured and they realize it -- some people may be unaware of even mortal wounds for some time, their first reaction is usually shock and fear.
 Even if the wound is not lethal, the typical person will collapse, scream and do a number of useless things.
-Only people driven by rage, drugs or pure decermination (or too stupid to know beczer) will carry on with a fight despire their wounds.
-To simulate this, the Chronicler may require characters who have been injured in combat to pass a Simple Willpower Cest defore continuing their fight. $\lambda$ penalty equal to the damage taken by the character may be applied to the Cest.
+Only people driven by rage, drugs or pure decermination (or too stupid to know beczer) will carry on with a fight despite their wounds.
+To simulate this, the Chronicler may require characters who have been injured in combat to pass a Simple Willpower Γ est before continuing their fight. λ penalty equal to the damage taken by the character may be applied to the Cest.
 Chis penalty is left to the discretion of the Chronicler -- a dramatic fight should not be slowed down because the protagonist was wounded.
-In such cases, the Chronicler can rule that the character is so determined (and pumped full of adrenatine) that he shrugs off any wound that does not kill him.
+In such cases, the Chronicler can rule that the characcer is so decermined land pumped full of adrenatine) that he shrugs off any wound that does not kill him.